rreed/aoc-2024/notes.typ

 I am a bit surprised that there's no regex support in the standard library?

 Part two was easy once I realized that I don't need to track enabled/disabled states because I can just nuke the disabled instructions from the input entirely.

+= Ceres Search
+Okay, the pun in part two here is extremely stupid but funny.

+I have often heard that usize/i32 conversion can be a real pain in Rust, but I'm seeing it live here.
+The rest of this is mostly just about making this as FP-shaped as possible.
+There's no directionality to part two: anything on the outer edge of the box will _never_ be an X-MAS.
+So part two ends up just being about enumerating the four possible shapes you could have.
+I'm sure there's a "cooler" way to do that, though.